joelstrohmeier/website/src/blog/how-to-make-your-web-designs-more-accessible.md

 ---

 layout: base.njk
-title: A more accessible web design workflow - some key tips
+title: More accessible web designs - some key tips
 date: 2024-07-17
-description: A few key ways to introduce accessibility best practices to your visual design workflow
+description: A few key ways to introduce accessibility best practices to your visual designs
 tags: post

 ---

-# A more accessible web design workflow &mdash; some key tips
+# More accessible web designs &mdash; some key tips

 Here are some tips to help you to create more accessible visual designs.
 This is not a complete list.
 The blog focusses on a few key issues i've seen repeated in designs over the past few years.